What is the nub theory and can it predict if you’re having a boy or girl?

 What is the nub theory?

-The nub theory is all to do with all that age-old guessing game of whether you'll give birth to a boy or a girl.
-Essentially, nub theory is just another way to predict a baby’s gender.
+The nub theory is all to do with all that age-old guessing game of whether you're having a boy or girl.
+It is a concept that explores how a fetus's reproductive organs develop and not based around science.

-“Sometimes referred to as looking at the ‘angle of the dangle’, some people claim that when you look at an early scan of the baby’s genital area, although both girls and boys have identical-looking little bobbles (or ‘nubs’), the male ‘nub’ sticks up at a different angle from the female ‘nub’,” says Rachel Fitz-Desorgher, a midwife with 30 years of experience in infant feeding, active births and working with parents.
+Rachel Fitz-Desorgher, a midwife with 30 years of experience in infant feeding, active births and working with parents explains: “Sometimes referred to as looking at the ‘angle of the dangle’, some people claim that when you look at an early scan of the baby’s genital area, although both girls and boys have identical-looking little bobbles (or ‘nubs’), the male ‘nub’ sticks up at a different angle from the female ‘nub’. ” So in its simplest form, the angle of the ‘nub’ in relation to the spine is supposed to tell us if it’s a boy or girl.

 How does the nub theory work?

-The idea is that you can use your 12-week scan (which determines your due date) as a tool for predicting the sex of your baby.
-From around 12 weeks to 14 weeks you'll be able to clearly see your baby's nub, also called the genital tubercle.
+The way the nub theory works is really simple really.
+You can use your 12-week scan (which determines your due date) as a tool for predicting the sex of your baby.
+From around 12 weeks to 14 weeks you'll be able to clearly see your baby's nub, (hence the name) also called the genital tubercle.
 Both males and females have this nub, which will become the penis if it is a boy, or the clitoris if it is a girl.

 By comparing the angle of this nub in relation to the spine, you can predict your baby's sex.
 For example, if the nub is angled at 30 degrees or more it is likely a boy, if it is under 30 degrees it is likely a girl.
-Predicting the angle of the dangle is tricky to get completely right though, even for the experts, which is why you're not normally told baby's gender until 20 weeks of pregnancy.
+As you can imagine, predicting the angle of the dangle is tricky to get completely right, even for experts, which is why you're not normally told baby's gender until 20 weeks of pregnancy.

-Rachel also notes that scanning is first and foremost for safety purposes only, as well as being a tricky method that can lead to unexpected results.
-“Scanning is a medical procedure done to confirm pregnancy and exclude abnormalities and the NICE guidelines only support the NHS providing them for this reason,” she says.
+She also notes that scanning is first and foremost for safety purposes only.
+“Scanning is a medical procedure done to confirm pregnancy and exclude abnormalities and the NICE guidelines support the NHS providing them for this reason,” she says.

-“Many parents, though, go into the room treating the scan as a nicety and want more info than the sonographer can actually give.
-Sonographers are put under a lot of pressure to look for gender and the sonographer is actually supposed to be concentrating on checking that the baby has all its arms and legs!”
+“Many parents go into the room treating the scan as a nicety and want more info than the sonographer can actually give.
+Sonographers are put under a lot of pressure to look for gender when the sonographer is actually supposed to be concentrating on checking that the baby has all its arms and legs!”

 How accurate is the nub theory?